A strategy is not a plan, it’s a theory on how you’re going to win.

 Creates a competitive advantage for you to win as a business.

-Yet, you don’t want to focus on building too many moats all at once.
+Yet, you don’t want to focus on building too many moats simultaneously.

 I recommend starting with building one moat at a time, and once you’ve built it up, consider adding another.

-One thing to point out here that is important is a moat is something you regularly need to maintain.
+One important thing to point out here is that a moat is something you regularly need to maintain.
 It’s not something you set and forget.
-For instance, if your current moat is differentiated and you have a couple of unique features but a competitor just copies them, it’s only a matter of time before your differentiation moat shrinks as customers see fewer differences between your offering compared to the competition.
+For instance, if you have a differentiation moat with a couple of unique features but a competitor copies them, it’s only a matter of time before your differentiation moat shrinks as customers see fewer differences between your offering and the competition.

 Let me share four common scenarios to give you an idea of how you can craft your “how to win” strategy.

-Back to our Southwest Airlines example, they decided how they were going to win was through a Cost Leadership and Operational Efficiency moat.
-These two moats complement each other perfectly as they reinforce each other when it comes to lowering costs while still making a profit because of your efficient operations.
+Back to our Southwest Airlines example, they decided how they would win through a Cost Leadership and Operational Efficiency moat.
+These two moats complement each other perfectly as they reinforce each other when lowering costs while making a profit because of your efficient operations.

 We’re going upmarket